 For more information contact Dr. Mark Tunick, Associate Dean (email@example.com, 561-799-8670).

 Students interested in teaching careers can take advantage of the Honors College's Education Pathway: Receive a Bachelor of Arts with a concentration in a specific field (Art, Biology, Chemistry, English, Mathematics, Physics, Social Science or Spanish) and then complete a master's degree through the College of Education's M.Ed.
 Program in Curriculum and Instruction Plus Secondary Education Certification.

-While at the Honors College students will receive a concentration in what will be their area of teaching specialization, coordinating with the College of Education to complete specific education courses and a teaching internship as part of their undergraduate coursework: For more see the College of Education's detailed information on the area of specialization.
+While at the Honors College students will receive a concentration in what will be their area of teaching specialization, coordinating with the College of Education to complete specific education courses and a teaching internship as part of their undergraduate coursework.
 Students then complete graduate level coursework to receive the M.Ed.
 Plus Secondary Education Certificate: see the information sheet for details.

 Benefits of the Education Pathway

 The Education Pathway provides students a Master's degree as well as certification to teach.
 Successful students will begin their teaching career with a significant competitive edge, possessing both an honors B.A. degree in an area of concentration, and a Master's degree.
 To accelerate their completion of the Master's degree, Honors College students may take some of the 2000-level M.Ed.
 Core courses during the Summer at the Boca campus, and the 3000 and 4000 level M.Ed.
 Core courses on the Jupiter campus while they are completing their Honors College degree.

 Qualified Honors College students may take advantage of the College of Education's FIAT programs:

 - Good FIT program: provides students the opportunity to be a paid instructional intern in a classroom one day a week with a model teacher.

 - SMART program: students serve as substitute teachers one or two days a week under the direction of a mentor.